gbinal/meta/projects/great-place-to-work.md

     * Coffee Bot
   * Useful
 * Quality work
-  * We should be able to rely on our teammates to be high
+  * We should be able to rely on our teammates to be high quality
 * Don't overwork
   * support people taking vacations
   * push important conversations to during office hours